aws-actions/configure-aws-credentials/README.md

 _Note: all tag values must conform to
 [the tag requirements][sts-tag-requirements].
-Values longer than 256 characters will be truncated, and characters outside the allowed set will be replaced with an underscore (`_`).\_
+Values longer than 256 characters will be truncated, and characters outside the allowed set will be replaced with an underscore (`_`)._

 [sts-tag-requirements]:
   https://docs.aws.amazon.com/STS/latest/APIReference/API_Tag.html

-The action will use session tagging by default unless you are using OIDC.
+The action will use session tagging by default unless you are using OIDC or a Web Identify Token File.

-To [forward session tags to subsequent sessions in a role chain][session-tag-chaining], you can use
+To [forward session tags to subsequent sessions in a role chain][session-tag-chaining], you can use the `transitive-tag-keys` input to specify the keys of the tags to be passed.

 [session-tag-chaining]:
   https://docs.aws.amazon.com/IAM/latest/UserGuide/id_session-tags.html#id_session-tags_role-chaining

-the `transitive-tag-keys` input to specify the keys of the tags to be passed.

 _Note that all subsequent roles in the chain must have `role-skip-session-tagging` set to `true`_